 Motus has Corporate Social Investment (CSI) programmes that support basic education, youth development and road safety.
 Approximately 70% of group commitment is aligned to CSI group projects.
 Motus is committed to enabling socio-economic growth, creating employment and making a difference.

-Established in 2003 to assist communities, to date, the Trust has established 60 school resource centres (of which Hyundai has sponsored 12) / libraries providing access for almost 70 000 learners on a daily basis (Monday to Saturday).
-The trust employs 65 full time staff; many of who were unemployed learners from the communities within the resource centre are based.
-To date the trust has benefited from 20 Motus Yes placements.
+Established in 2003 to assist communities, to date, the Trust has established 87 school resource centres (of which Hyundai has sponsored 22 and Renault 4) / libraries providing access for more than 101 925 learners on a daily basis (Monday to Saturday).
+The trust employs 126 full time staff; many of who were unemployed learners from the communities within the resource centre are based.
+For the 2024/2025 year, the trust will also benefit from 40 Yes placements

-This national campaign has visited over 2 246 schools, given road safety talks to 1 910 991 learners and distributed 102 300 reflective sashes.
-The programme is enjoying the support of the Department of Transport and the Department of Basic education, and we often have officials participating on the day.
+This national campaign has visited over 3 119 schools, given road safety talks to over 2,67 Million learners and distributed 102 300 reflective sashes.
+The programme is enjoying the support of the Department of Transport and the Department of Basic education, and we often have officials participating on the day

 As part of its ongoing commitment to safer roads for all South Africans, Motus has committed to sponsoring vehicles to the Bakwena N1/N4 toll concession during the peak Easter and festive holiday seasons.
 The sponsored vehicles assist in visible policing and faster response time to incidents.